ndenic/Robot-framework-introduction/README.md

 To make this framework easier to understand, I recommend the following tutorials and documentation
 - [Robocorp beginner course](https://robocorp.com/docs/courses/beginners-course) Short course in Robocorp lab (introduction to framework and IDE)
 - [Test Automation University - Robot framework](https://testautomationu.applitools.com/robot-framework-tutorial/) Also a course that goes through the installation and writing of tests in Visual Studio.
+- [Micheal Hallik blog](https://michaelhallik.github.io/tag/robotframework) I found this blog very useful for understanding the key things about robot framework and why we should use it in our project.